Coupling induced emergent topology in a two-leg fermionic ladder: Results

 \subsection{Non-interacting case}

-To understand the topological nature of the non-interacting particles, we begin by examining the gap-opening as well as the gap-closing scenarios in the non-interacting picture.
+To understand the topological nature of the non-interacting particles, we begin by examining the gap-opening as well as the gap-closing scenarios.
 Since in fermionic systems, the energy gaps can be fully understood from the underlying band structure, we start by diagonalizing the Hamiltonian given in Eq.~\eqref{eq:pauli_matrix_form}, and the resulting dispersion relation is

 where, $\mu_1$ and $\mu_2$ are as defined earlier.